lolli42/dbdoctor/README.md

 they are executed is important.
 It can happen that a single check is run multiple times in the chain.

-Single checks rather try to avoid memory consumption at the cost of more queries being executed.
+Single checks rather try to avoid memory consumption and assumed state at the cost of more queries being executed.
 Queries are often performed as prepared statements to re-use them often in a single check.
 Statements are properly closed when a single check finished, effectively using the PHP garbage collection.
 All-in-all, this command should be  relatively quick even for big-sized instances, but it will hammer the database a lot.

+Note data-changing ("execute") queries are currently *not* encapsulated in a transaction.
+This may follow as future feature, though.

 # Installation